-One thing to be wary about is discussing the team’s logo, which is a sensitive issue at the best of times.
-The Redskins name and logo is seen by some as racially insensitive, while others are staunchly proud of it.
+One thing to be wary about is discussing the team’s former name – the Redskins – and logo, which was a sensitive issue at the best of times.
 It’s best to probably avoid the topic while you’re at the game.

 As with most major stadiums around the United States, the food offering is pretty standard, though FedExField does feature two Ben’s Chili Bowl locations, a landmark Washington chain which serves excellent chili dogs and local hotdogs called “half smokes”.

 FedExField also stocks beers from local Maryland brewery Flying Dog, which makes an excellent IPA called Snake Dog among its other offerings.
 Flying Dog is sold throughout the stadium and shouldn’t be hard to find.
 Keep an eye out for their cool can designs.